microsoft/TechExcel-Operationalize-LLMs-with-LLMOps-automation/docs/01_intro_to_llms/01_setup.md

 <details markdown="block">
 <summary>Expand this section to view the solution</summary>

 1. Ensure that GitHub Actions are enabled in your repository, as in some cases, organizational policies may not have this feature enabled by default.
-To do this, simply click the button indicated in the figure below:
+To do this, simply select **Enable Actions on this repository**, as indicated in the figure below:

    ![Enable Actions](images/enable_github_actions.png)